How your rent is calculated

 Types of income not assessed

-- earned income such as wages, casual earnings, self-employment income, bonuses and commission of household members aged 24 years or less who are not the tenant or the tenant’s spouse
+- earned income, such as wages, casual earnings, self-employment income, bonuses and commission of household members aged 24 years or less who are not the tenant or the tenant’s spouse

-- a one-off payment such as payments for natural disasters
+- a one-off payment, such as payments for natural disasters

-- a reimbursement or partial payment to offset other costs (such as mobility allowance, pension supplement, allowances for telephone, utilities and GST)
+- a reimbursement or partial payment to offset other costs, such as mobility allowance, pension supplement, allowances for telephone, utilities and GST

-- discretionary income paid as an earn and learn incentive (such as education entry payment)
+- discretionary income paid as an earn-and-learn incentive, such as education entry payment

-If you are a contractor or self-employed, you must provide your last notice of assessment from the Australian Taxation Office for the previous financial year
+- your last notice of assessment from the Australian Taxation Office for the previous financial year

 Changes to your income

-If you have no income, a very low income, or you cannot verify your income, you will be assessed as having an income based on the equivalent Services Australia (Centrelink) payment that most closely aligns with your circumstances, even if you don’t qualify to receive payments.
+If you have no income or a very low income, or you can’t verify your income, we’ll assess you as having an income based on the equivalent Services Australia (Centrelink) payment that most closely aligns with your circumstances, even if you don’t qualify to receive payments.